^

 Parameters characterizing the state of phagocytosis.

-• Phagocytic number: the norm is 5-10 microbial particles.
-The phagocytic number is the average number of microbes absorbed by a single blood neutrophil.
+• Phagocytic number: normal - 5-10 microbial particles.
+Phagocytic number is the average number of microbes absorbed by one blood neutrophil.
 Characterizes the absorption capacity of neutrophils.

-• Phagocytic blood capacity: the norm is 12.5-25 × 10 9 per 1 liter of blood.
-Phagocytic blood capacity is the number of microbes that can absorb neutrophils 1 liter of blood.
+• Phagocytic capacity of blood: normal - 12.5-25×10 9 per 1 liter of blood.
+Phagocytic capacity of blood is the number of microbes that neutrophils can absorb in 1 liter of blood.

-• Phagocytic index: the norm is 65-95%.
-The phagocytic index is the relative amount of neutrophils (expressed as a percentage) involved in phagocytosis.
+• Phagocytic index: normal 65-95%.
+Phagocytic index is the relative number of neutrophils (expressed as a percentage) participating in phagocytosis.

-• The number of active phagocytes: the norm is 1.6-5.0 × 10 9 in 1 liter of blood.
-The number of active phagocytes is the absolute number of phagocytic neutrophils in 1 liter of blood.
+• Number of active phagocytes: normal - 1.6-5.0×10 9 in 1 liter of blood.
+Number of active phagocytes - absolute number of phagocytic neutrophils in 1 liter of blood.

-Phagocytic activity of neutrophils usually increases at the onset of the inflammatory process.
-Its reduction leads to chronic inflammation and maintenance of the autoimmune process, as the function of destruction and removal of immune complexes from the body is disrupted.
+Phagocytic activity of neutrophils usually increases at the beginning of the development of the inflammatory process.
+Its decrease leads to chronicity of the inflammatory process and maintenance of the autoimmune process, since this disrupts the function of destruction and removal of immune complexes from the body.